pariyatti/mobile-app/README.md

 We have two builds:

-1. Sandbox, which emails builds to developers
+1. Staging, which emails builds to developers
 2. Production, which publishes signed release builds to App/Play Stores

 * To configure the App Store, go to https://developer.apple.com